 I remember sitting on my father’s shoulders at the age of five in St. Peter’s square in the Vatican, snapping pictures with my first plastic camera during the funeral of Pope Pius XII in 1958.
 I have photographed every Pope since.
-Even though I am not Catholic, the ceremony and politics of the Vatican have always attracted me as a subject matter.

 I grew up in Rome during the Dolce Vita period of the late 1950’s surrounded by photography, as my parents were both in news photo business.
-I was about ten or eleven years old when I convinced my father to let me turn our old coal cellar into a darkroom and started experimenting with processing film and making prints.
+I was about ten years old when I convinced my father to let me turn our old coal cellar into a darkroom and started experimenting with processing film and making prints.
 My first ‘real’ camera was a 6x6 Yashica-Mat, which I bought when I was fourteen from money earned by washing cars.

 I learned a great deal about remaining calm under pressure when I spent many months covering the Iranian revolution and U.S hostage drama in Tehran in 1979.
 Western media regularly had their offices raided by the revolutionary guards (Pasdars).
 Although it was probable they had been ordered to tolerate our presence, the heavily-armed young men were often excitable and one never knew how things would turn out each time they burst into our bureau.

 I try to never pre-judge what any assignment may offer in terms of successful images.